ijchen/icelang/docs/Guidebook.md

 There is only one valid `null` value: `null`

-## TODO
+## Special type-like syntax
-Additionally, although the following types do not actually exist in icelang, The icelang Guidebook uses the following syntax for special types:
+Although the following types do not actually exist in icelang, The icelang Guidebook uses the following syntax to refer to special "types":
 - `any`
 	- A value that may be of any type
 - `never`